pengnam/BrainDump/GoLang/go_profiling.md

 # pprof
 pprof operates on data in the profile.proto format.
 Each file is a collection of samples, where each sample is associated to a point in a location hierachy, one or more numeraic values, and a set of labels.

+# Stack traces

+Stack traces at time of allocation: hence, might be for code that is not running anymore, which means functions to blame (for example, a function that frees memory space, is not the same as the function allocating the code)

+# alloc_space vs inuse_space
+alloc_space: allocated memory and object counts
+inuse: in-use memory and object counts

+Inuse metrics are important in determining the amount of memory being used.
+Allocations describe the performance/time spent on garbage collection

+MemProfile rate records the fraction of memory allocations that are recorded and reported in the memory profile.

 Types of profiles:
 1. goroutine: stack traces of all current goroutines